hirokoymj/hiroko-frontend2/README.md

 - **Redux**: Redux is to provide global variables to be directly accessible from any components.

-- **Apollo Client**: Enable to get data from database through GraphQL.
+- **Apollo Client**: Enable to get data from database using GraphQL.

 ### Run localhost